 What if I need to take a quarter off?

-Subject to college, school and departmental enrollment policies, an undergraduate student who has completed a quarter at the University of Washington Bothell may take the following quarter off and remain eligible to register for the subsequent quarter without submitting applications as a returning student.
-Students who have completed a quarter at the University but do not maintain continuous enrollment must submit a Returning Student Re-enrollment Application by the published deadline.
+Subject to college, school and departmental enrollment policies, an undergraduate or non-matriculated student who has completed a quarter at the University of Washington Bothell may take the following quarter off and remain eligible to register for the subsequent quarter without submitting applications as a returning student.
+Students who have completed a quarter at the University but do not maintain continuous enrollment must submit a Returning Student Application by the published deadline.

 Do I get all the same student services under the tuition exemption program?